lastweakness/rerun/README.md

  8. Comes with tips and a fix for possible issue faced.
  9. Uses multithreading to prevent conflicts and also to prevent freezes.

+Rerun's master branch is perfectly stable with no reasons to not use it.

 ## Explanations and Reasoning

 #### Why sudo and not pkexec?